Love One Another

 - Why Elephant has a Trunk

-- Non-fiction books about space and locations around the world
+- Non-fiction books about places around the world

 To find out more about what we will be doing in each of our Areas of Learning, click on the link below:

-Each Monday your child will bring home a 'Weekly Topic Slip' which will give details of what we are learning at school.
+Each Monday a 'Weekly Topic Focus' will be posted on the website which will give details of what we are learning at school.
 There will also be suggestions of things you can do at home to link to the things we are learning.
 Don't forget to check your child's book bag every day for letters, pictures and information.

 We will be doing PE every Thursday afternoon.
 Your child will need a full PE kit including pumps.
 Please make sure every item is clearly labelled.

-Please send your child with suitable clothing for outdoor play every day - particularly a warm, rainproof coat (clearly labelled).
+Please send your child with suitable clothing for outdoor play every day - a warm, rainproof coat (clearly labelled).
 Please could you also work with your child to help them to take off and put on their jumpers, cardigans and coats independently, including zips and buttons.
+We will be having a coat fastening competition early this term to encourage this important skill.

-We are looking forward to an exciting term as we find our magnifying glasses and cameras and start exploring!
+We are looking forward to a super term as we continue our learning journey together.

 Mrs Poole & Mr Edwards